Milk products from third countries

 12. European Union legislation

-Texts provided in this section are intended for information only.
+Consolidated texts are intended for use as documentation tools and the institutions do not assume any liability for their content.
 Please note that these texts have no legal value.
-For legal purposes please refer to the texts published in the ‘Official Journal of the European Union’.
+For legal purposes please refer to the texts published in the OJ.

 13. Contact for general information on import requirements